Hoka’s marketing pitch: Perfect combination of light and soft.

 Who would have thought that this twisted year would produce a rendition of the near-perfect Hoka Clifton?

 In the months that followed, the Clifton 7 became a regular part of Solereview’s multi-shoe rotation – one that also included the fabled Nike Alphafly Next %.

 We tried our best to find flaws with the Hoka Clifton 7.
 We even scoured the internet for other reviews that may have had a bad word to say.
 Not much luck there either.

 That said, Solereview just cannot go about awarding 100% to running shoes, can it?
 A 100% score on this website will create a tear in the very fabric of time and space; some things aren’t supposed to happen.

 So we resorted to nitpicking to dock some points, like highlighting ‘flaws’ such as the low level of reflectivity and less-than-ideal midsole paint.

 But you get the idea.
 The Clifton 7 is a flawless execution of Hoka’s maximal cushioning intent.
 The midsole possesses the recognizable bouncy softness of the first version, along with the pace-friendly rocker shape and a wide base that imparts ride stability.

 A Clifton upper with no fit issues worth mentioning?
 We thought that day would never arrive.
-The insides are soft, spacious, and the material package befits the $130 price tag.
+The insides are soft, secure, and the material package befits the $130 price tag.
 Maybe a few will pick on the slightly snug forefoot fit, but that’s not a flaw per se.